nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

               url: <SERVICE_URL>
 ```

-The ``api-key`` section is for configuring the automatic api key generation parameters for security server
-The ``logging`` section is for configuring the logging parameters of the X-Road Security Server Toolkit
+The ``ssh_access`` section is for configuring the SSH access parameters of the X-Road Security Server Toolkit
-The ``security-server`` section is for configuring security server parameters
+The ``security_server`` section is for configuring security server parameters

 * <SECURITY_SERVER_CREDENTIALS> X-Road Security Server admin credentials, e.g. xrd:secret (if specified in ``ssh_access`` section, one value will be
   used for all configurable security servers, but if specified in the ``security_server`` section, the value will be overridden for specific